Filmmaker

 Droplets II | Live from the Royal Concertgebouw

-“She can exist without us but we not without her.”
+“She can exist without us, but we cannot exist without her.”

 Trailer